 - Serve as a psychologist’s assistant during ATS’s Adventure Camp for children with selective mutism

-- Gain hands-on clinical experience working directly with children at Adventure Camp
+- Complete your internship by gaining hands-on clinical experience working directly with children at Adventure Camp!

-- 3.5 cumulative GPA or higher, open to all majors (psychology majors strongly preferred)
+- 3.5 cumulative GPA or higher is recommended, open to all majors (psychology majors strongly preferred)

 - Outstanding oral and written communication skills

 - Strong critical thinking skills

 - Ability to work well independently, with minimal supervision